Blair Defends Iraq War Decision

 Twenty-nine-year-old Martin Abrams(ph) marched against the war at the time, and he was back today.

-Mr. MARTIN ABRAMS (Activist): He's essentially a war criminal.
+MARTIN ABRAMS: He's essentially a war criminal.
 He led us into a war full of lies.
 He's caused the deaths of 179 British troops and countless more Iraqis.

 GIFFORD: Inside, Blair launched a robust defense of his decisions before the five-member panel, saying he would make the same decisions all over again.
 He spent a lot of the morning talking about 9/11, how it changed everything, he said, and especially the risk that a leader like Saddam Hussein, with a track record of manufacturing weapons of mass destruction, might link up with an organization like al-Qaida.

-Mr. TONY BLAIR (Former Prime Minister): Well, this isnt about a lie, or a conspiracy, or a deceit, or a deception, it's a decision.
+TONY BLAIR: Well, this isn't about a lie, or a conspiracy, or a deceit, or a deception, it's a decision.
 And the decision I had to take was, given Saddam's history, given his use of chemical weapons, given the over one million people whose deaths he caused, given 10 years of breaking U.N. resolutions, could we take the risk?

 GIFFORD: Blair admitted that his government failed to anticipate some of the problems of the aftermath of the Iraq invasion, in two areas especially.